hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### OS X (macOS)

 First, securely transfer the generated `.mobileconfig` file to your Mac, then double-click and follow the prompts to import as a macOS profile.
-When finished, check to make sure "IKEv2 VPN configuration" is listed under System Preferences -> Profiles.
+When finished, check to make sure "IKEv2 VPN" is listed under System Preferences -> Profiles.

 To connect to the VPN: